evie-calico/espy/espy-paws/README.md

 # espy-paws (interpreter)

-interprets the output of the espyscript compiler.
+interprets the output of the espy compiler.